 When he proposed, she said yes.
 “He cares for me so much,” Stratten told a friend when she tried to convince her to say no. “He’s always there when I need him.
 I can’t ever imagine myself being with any other man but Paul.”

-Paul Snider, though, wasn’t as firmly locked onto her rocket ship as he wanted to believe.
-For most of their time in Los Angeles, he didn’t even have a work visa and so he couldn’t bring a penny in to support them.
+Paul Snider, though, wasn’t as firmly locked onto her rocket ship as he wanted her to believe.
+For most of their time in Los Angeles, he didn’t even have a work visa and so he couldn’t bring in a penny to support them.

 “There is no life Dorothy’s touched that has not been changed for the better through knowing her,” Bogdanovich said in his eulogy, “however briefly.”